tardate/LittleArduinoProjects/playground/ATtiny/SleepMode/README.md

 The AVR library `set_sleep_mode` function and `sleep_mode` macro are use to put the processor to sleep.

 Using `SLEEP_MODE_PWR_DOWN` .. apparently the most power-efficient, I measure power consumption falling to about 238µA at 3.3V when asleep.
-Not bad, but definitly not as low as you'd like for long periods of inactivity.
+Not bad, but definitely not as low as you'd like for long periods of inactivity.

 Lately I've been reading Sparkfun's [Adventures in Low Power Land](https://www.sparkfun.com/tutorials/309), with some excellent coverage of how to get power consumption down to 1µA!